 Key areas involving judgements include current and future looking external factors, probability of default and loss given default.
-Due to judgement and complexities involved in the computation of ECL for determining impairment provision, there is a risk that the amount of ECL may be materially misstated.
+Due to judgement and complexities involved in the computation of ECL for determining impairment provision, this is considered as a key audit matter.